phofl/phofl.github.io/content/posts/pandas_20_features.md

 - Efficient Indexing operations on nullable and pyarrow dtypes
 - No materialization of MultiIndexes to improve performance and maintain dtypes

-The Extension Array interface is continuously improving and further avoids materializing NumPy arrays and instead relies on the provided extension array implementation.
+The Extension Array interface is continuously improving and continues to avoid materializing NumPy arrays and instead relies on the provided extension array implementation in a growing number of methods.
 Some areas are still under development, including GroupBy aggregations for third party extension arrays.

 ### Pyarrow-backed DataFrames

-Version 1.5.0 brought a new extension array to pandas that allows users to create ``DataFrames`` backed by pyarrow arrays.
+Version 1.5.0 brought a new extension array to pandas that enables users to create ``DataFrames`` backed by PyArrow arrays.
 We expect these extension arrays to provide a vast improvement when operating on string-columns, since the NumPy object representation is not very efficient.
 The string representation is mostly equivalent to``string[pyarrow]`` that has been around for quite some time.
-The pyarrow-specific extension array supports all other pyarrow dtypes on top of it.
-Users can now create columns with any pyarrow dtype and use pyarrow nullable semantics.
-Those come out of the box when using pyarrow dtypes.
-A pyarrow-backed column can be requested specifically by casting to or specifying a column's dtype as ``f"{dtype}[pyarrow]"``, e.g.
+The PyArrow-specific extension array supports all other PyArrow dtypes on top of it.
+Users can now create columns with any PyArrow dtype and/or use PyArrow nullable semantics.
+Those come out of the box when using PyArrow dtypes.
+A PyArrow-backed column can be requested specifically by casting to or specifying a column's dtype as ``f"{dtype}[pyarrow]"``, e.g.
 ``"int64[pyarrow]"`` for an integer column.
-Alternatively, a pyarrow dtype can be created through:
+Alternatively, a PyArrow dtype can be created through:

 ```python
 import pandas as pd